skrattaren/apf.rst/apf.rst

 - [p.
 51/48] "*Of all the disreputable taverns in all the city you could have walked into, you walked into his*, complained the hat."

-  Paraphrases Humphrey Bogart's famous line from "`Casablanca_: "Of all the gin joints in all the towns in all the world, she walks into mine."
+  Paraphrases Humphrey Bogart's famous line from **Casablanca**: "Of all the gin joints in all the towns in all the world, she walks into mine."

 - [p.
 55/52] "By the way, the thing on the pole isn't a sign.
 When they